Recoskie/Fl64/docs/Examples.md

   <br /><br />

   Each time you split a number the length gets bigger by one.
-Thus the length is the number of parts a number has been split into.
-In the above example we subtract the length by 2.
+The length is the number of parts a number has been split into.
+When adding parts together the last part is -1 of length.
+In the above example we subtract the length by 2 which is one part less before the end of the number.
 When we add the parts into a fraction or number we are adding one part less before the end.

   <br /><br />